hemanthreddy44/assign/README.md

  i have created jenkins people as a parameterized

- 3 parameters
+ 3 parameters as input

      insert  table
      create a new user
      alter table

 With help of  grovy script  we are able to commucate with database